The Bishops: The Bishops

 The eponymous album was recorded at Toe Rag Studios in London and produced by Liam Watson.
 It was an all analogue production recorded on tape.
 The Bishops first came to the attention of Liam Watson at a gig at The Social on Little Portland Street.
 1234 records signed the band in 2006 and recording started on their first single "The Only Place I Can Look is Down".
 The album was released internationally across Europe and Japan in 2007.
 The band toured and promoted the album extensively.
 The band was supported by acts such as: The Enemy, Glasvegas, Reverend and the Makers and Laura Marling.
 During this period the band supported: The Fratellis, the Rakes, Jamie T, Plan B and Little Barrie.
-The band would feature at festivals such as: Bestival, Lovebox (festival), 1234 festival, Tapestry, Trans musicales (France) and Frequency festival (Austria).
+The band would feature at festivals such as: Bestival, Lovebox, 1234 festival, Tapestry, Trans musicales (France) and Frequency festival (Austria).
 The record gained support from XFM, BBC Radio 2, BBC 6 Music, Le Mouv (France), Virgin (Italy), FM4 (Austria) as well as making various TV appearances in Europe and Japan.
 The band featured in numerous newspapers and magazines including Rolling Stone, NME, Esquire, Dazed & Confused, The Guardian, and getting 'disques de mois' (album of the month) in French magazine Rock and Folk.
 Opening track "Menace About Town" featured on the BBC's Dragon's Den.